History of Western role-playing video games: Interplay, BioWare and Black Isle Studios

-Resurgence (2000s–present)
+Mainstream success (2000s–present)

 The new century saw an increasing number of multi-platform releases.
 The move to 3D game engines, along with constant improvements in graphic quality, led to progressively more detailed and realistic game worlds.

 BioWare produced Neverwinter Nights (2002) for Atari, the first CRPG to fuse the third-edition Dungeons & Dragons rules with a 3D display in which the user could vary the viewing angle and distance.
 New game content could be generated using the Aurora toolset supplied as part of the game release, and players could share their modules and play cooperatively with friends online.
 Based in part on experiences while playing Ultima Online, one of the goals during development was to reproduce the feel of a live pen-and-paper RPG experience, complete with a human Dungeon Master.
 Neverwinter Nights (NWN) was very successful commercially, and spawned three official expansion packs and a sequel developed by Obsidian Entertainment.
 BioWare later produced the acclaimed Star Wars: Knights of the Old Republic, which married the d20 system with the Star Wars franchise; as well as the original Jade Empire (2005), Mass Effect (2007–2012) and Dragon Age (2009–2014) series, all which were released for multiple platforms.
 With the Mass Effect and the Dragon Age titles, Bioware also utilized a save import system where decisions in the earlier games impact the story in the later games.